Mechanical Bias Engineer - Weekend shift (6-month fixed term contract)

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the company.
 Mention specific brands or products from FBC UK that resonate with you and explain how your skills can contribute to their success.

-Highlight Relevant Qualifications: Clearly state your educational background, especially if you have an ONC or equivalent in mechanical engineering.
-If you have dual skills in electrical engineering, make sure to mention that as well.
+Highlight Relevant Qualifications: Clearly state your educational background, especially if you have an ONC standard or higher in mechanical engineering.
+If you have experience with CMMS or TPM principles, make sure to include that as well.

 How to prepare for a job interview at Burtons Biscuits